safing/web/privacy/index.md

 about our policies etc. the information received, gathered, collected and held whilst running this service is as
 follows:

-**Email address**, required for customer service replies etc. our contact with you for account related information.
+- **Emails**, received by Safing ICS Technologies GmbH, to aid enquiries and for future reference.

-**Emails**, received by Safing ICS Technologies GmbH, to aid enquiries and for future reference.
+- **Email address**, required for customer service replies etc. our contact with you for account related information.

-**Email content**, held for the purposes of site and service enhancement.
+- **Email content**, held for the purposes of site and service enhancement.

 **Newsletter:**